Share your experiences and insights on the needs and priorities for recreation spaces and parks. The survey closes on December 18, 2024.

 Discussions with the Circle will focus on:

-• collecting feedback on how to make recreation spaces and parks more welcoming and inclusive for Indigenous communities and uses.
+• collecting feedback on how to make recreation spaces and parks more welcoming and inclusive for urban Indigenous communities and uses.

 Equity-Focused Advisory Group